Madame Max Adolphe

-Madame Max Adolphe (née Rosalie Bosquet, also known as Max Rosalie Auguste) (Mirebalais, Haiti, September 10, 1925) was the right hand woman of former Haitian president François Duvalier, who used the nickname "Papa Doc".
+Madame Max Adolphe (née Rosalie Bosquet, also known as Max Rosalie Auguste) (born September 10, 1925) was the right hand woman of former Haitian president François Duvalier, who used the nickname "Papa Doc".
 In 1961 she and Aviole Paul-Blanc were elected to Parliament, becoming the first female MPs in Haiti.
+She was born in Mirebalais, Haiti.

 Biography

 Adolphe, then known as Rosalie Bosquet, came to the attention of Duvalier during an attempt on his life.
 While she was a low ranking officer in the Tonton Macoute, her courage impressed the president so much that he promoted her to the position of warden at Fort Dimanche.
 At the prison, Adolphe continued her strong support of the government and was known for her violent interrogations of political prisoners.
 She was not viewed as a political threat to the President because of her sex.
 After marrying Health Minister Max Adolphe, she assumed his full name.